-EC § 51224.7 - Mathematics Placement Policy: Remove if inapplicable: DISTRICT utilizes a fair, objective and transparent mathematics placement policy that takes multiple objective academic measures of pupil performance into consideration, annually examines aggregate pupil placement data to ensure pupil qualification for progressing through mathematics courses and offers clear and timely recourse for any pupil or parent or guardian who questions the placement.
+EC § 51224.7 - Mathematics Placement Policy: Holtville Unified School District utilizes a fair, objective and transparent mathematics placement policy that takes multiple objective academic measures of pupil performance into consideration, annually examines aggregate pupil placement data to ensure pupil qualification for progressing through mathematics courses and offers clear and timely recourse for any pupil or parent or guardian who questions the placement.

-EC 51225.8 - Information About Completion Of Applications For Student Financial Aid: Commencing with the 2020-21 school year, the governing board/body of school districts and charter schools must ensure that each student, at least once before the pupil enters grade 12, receives information on how to properly complete and submit either the Free Application for Federal Student Aid (FAFSA) or California Dream Act application.
+EC 51225.8 - Information About Completion Of Applications For Student Financial Aid: The governing board/body of school districts and charter schools must ensure that each student, at least once before the pupil enters grade 12, receives information on how to properly complete and submit either the Free Application for Federal Student Aid (FAFSA) or California Dream Act application.
 A paper copy of the FAFSA or the California Dream Act application must be provided to a pupil or parent/guardian upon request.